squeek502/ryanliptak.com/posts/code-coverage-zig-callgrind.md

 will end up running something like `grindcov -- zig-cache/path/to/test zig` for you.

+<p><aside class="note">

-<aside class="note"><p>`--test-cmd-bin` is necessary to tell zig to append the test binary path to the executor's arguments</p>
+`--test-cmd-bin` is necessary to tell zig to append the test binary path to the executor's arguments

-`--test-cmd --` is specified so that grindcov gets the `--` argument before the command to execute, just to ensure that the command and its args are not parsed as flags/options to `grindcov`</aside>
+`--test-cmd --` is specified so that grindcov gets the `--` argument before the command to execute, just to ensure that the command and its args are not parsed as flags/options to `grindcov`

+</aside></p>

 This also allows for easy integration with `build.zig`.
 Here's one possible implementation: